 After working some years in general practice, Dr John O’Donnell embarked on a career in management of public and private hospitals and health services.
 He has held a variety of senior roles including public teaching hospital and private hospital CEO, regional hospitals CEO, and national responsibilities for clinical practice and governance in large hospital groups.
 Dr O’Donnell was Chief Executive Officer of Mater Health Services Brisbane from 2001 to 2015, and led this organisation through a period of rapid redevelopment and expansion of services.
 During this period John was Director of Mater Medical Research Institute, Mater Appeals (t/a Mater Foundation), Mater Education, Health Round Table, Queensland Children’s Medical Research Institute, Catholic Health Australia and Chair CHA Health Policy Committee, and Assistant Commissioner of Qld’s HQCC.
 John is an Adjunct Professor of the School of Medicine at the University of Queensland, and Adjunct Professor at the School of Public Health in Queensland University of Technology.
 Current roles include Chair of Mercy Super, Chair of Mercy Community Services SEQ and director of Brisbane South PHN, in addition to a number of advisory roles for major national companies.

 Patrice trained and worked as a General Nurse in the Queensland public hospital system and went on to train and work as a Midwife at the Mater Mothers’ Hospital Brisbane.
 In 1998 she established a partnership in a general practice with a strong focus on training, education and research.
 Patrice holds a Bachelor degree in Nursing, a Post Graduate Diploma of Practice Management and she is a graduate of AICD.
 Patrice has served on the board of South East Primary HealthCare Network (SPHN) as a Director since 2006 and was Chair from 2009/10 to 2011/12.
 She continues to serve on the SPHN Board.
 Patrice was a founding director of GMSBML and re-elected for a three-year term as a director in 2013.
 Patrice served as a director on GPQ (now CheckUp) from 2010 -2011.
 Patrice is an active member of APNA and was elected to the Board of Directors in 2014.
-She also maintains active membership with AAPM.
+Patrice holds qualification of Certified Practice Manager FAAPM.

-Chris Townend is a chartered accountant currently working in his own practice focusing on governance and strategic financial management.
+Chris Townend is a chartered accountant currently working as a consultant focusing on governance and strategic financial management.
 Chris has had extensive work experience with a wide range of government, not for profit and private sector organisations throughout Australia, New Zealand and the UK.
 He has been the CFO in organisations covering health, higher education and a diverse not-for-profit.
-Chris currently holds board appointments with entities operating in professional services, health and community services and a charitable foundation.
+Chris currently holds board appointments with entities operating in professional services, health and community services.
 Previous board roles included superannuation, construction and education.
-Chris is a volunteer member of the Uniting Church’s Synod audit and risk oversight committee and the Finance Committee of the Presentation Sisters in Queensland.
+Chris is a volunteer member of the Uniting Church’s Synod audit and risk committee and the Finance Committee of the Presentation Sisters in Queensland.
 He is a fellow of the Institute of Chartered Accountants, a fellow of the Institute of Directors and has an MBA.
 Chris is married with five children, two of whom are pursuing health careers.

 Corporate Governance Statement